Mookuthi Amman: Plot

 Engels slowly reveals many dark truths about Baba.
 Baba then challenges Engels to answer three questions at the groundbreaking ceremony of Panchavanam, and if he answers those questions, he will not launch Panchavanam.
 After the episode's filming, Baba learns of Engels' family's plans to stop him.
 Engels immediately tells the others to escape Baba's class.
-But during the escape, their car runs out of fuel, and Baba's henchmen catch them.
-Engels calls for Amman, and she kills the henchmen using her powers, allowing the family to reach Panchavanam's groundbreaking ceremony in time.
-There, Baba reveals that the extraordinary events that made the Mookuthi Amman temple famous were all staged by Engels, but in reality, the events happened miraculously without human intervention.
-When asked why he staged the events, Mookuthi Amman appears to them in the form of a woman.
-She exposes him by telling everyone that there is no need for men like Baba to protect God, and everyone should pray to God out of faith and not fear, after which she dissipates into dust.
+But during the escape, their car is depleted of fuel, and Baba's henchmen catch them.
+Engels calls for Amman, and she kills the henchmen using her powers, allowing the family to reach the ceremony on time.

+At the ceremony, Baba claims that the extraordinary events that made the Mookuthi Amman temple famous were all staged by Engels, but in reality, the events happened miraculously without human intervention.
+When Engels is asked why he staged the events, Amman appears to the audience.
+She exposes Baba by telling everyone that there is no need for men like Baba to protect God, and everyone should pray to God out of faith and not fear, after which she dissipates into air.
 After her speech, Baba becomes a public enemy.
-The next day, Amman spots Engels and asks him for his final wish before returning to her abode.
+The next day, Amman spots Engels and asks him for his final wish before she returns to her abode.
 He replies that he is grateful for what he has, and Amman vanishes.

-Engels then tells the viewers that God will surely come, because you too are God's chosen child.
+Cast

+The character Lalgudi Karuppaiah Gandhi (LKG) from LKG (2019) makes a faceless appearance in the climax, portrayed by an unidentified actor.

 Production

 Development

 After completing work on LKG (2019), RJ Balaji wanted his next film to be something like the Hindi films OMG – Oh My God!
 (2012) and PK (2014), "a film with a message in it but very relevant to the time we live in".
-He initially wanted to remake PK in Tamil, but later decided against doing so since the remake rights equalled his entire budget.
+He initially wanted to remake PK in Tamil but later decided against doing so since the remake rights equalled his entire budget.
 Keeping the theme of PK in mind, which was about "the god that created us versus the god we have created", he wrote an original story which became Mookuthi Amman.
 The film is Balaji's directorial debut, while N. J. Saravanan serves as co-director; it was produced by Ishari K. Ganesh under Vels Films International, photographed by Dinesh Krishnan, and edited by R. K. Selva.
 Stunt Silva served as the action choreographer.